 - 1. Click the Network and Security tab, and then click the SNMP button. - 2.
 In the SNMP Configuration area: - a.
 Click to select the checkbox for Enable SNMP. - b.
 From the Version drop-down menu, select the preferred SNMP version.
 Be aware that both versions can be configured, but only one can be enabled at a time. - 3.
 If you selected SNMP v2c, you can request camera status information through an SNMP Get request and receive trap notifications from the camera. - a.
 In the SNMP v2c Settings area, click to select the checkbox for Enable Traps to enable traps from the camera. - b.
 In the Read/Write Community field, enter the read community name for the camera.
 The name is used to authenticate SNMP traffic.
 Only SNMP management stations with the same read community name will receive a response from the camera. - c.
-In the Trap Destination IP field, enter the IP address of the management station where the traps will be sent. - If you selected SNMP v2c, in the Available Traps area, select the traps that will be sent: - Temperature Alert: a trap notification will be sent when the camera temperature rises above or falls below the supported threshold.
-A notification will also be sent when the camera temperature returns to normal. - Camera Tampering: a trap notification will be sent when the camera's video analytics detects a sudden scene change. - Edge Storage Status: a trap notification will be sent when the status of the SD card changes. - IR Illumination Status: a trap notification will be sent when the status of the camera's IR LED ring changes. - 5.
+In the Trap Destination IP field, enter the IP address of the management station where the traps will be sent. - 4.
+If you selected SNMP v2c, in the Available Traps area, select the traps that will be sent: - Temperature Alert: a trap notification will be sent when the camera temperature rises above or falls below the supported threshold.
+A notification will also be sent when the camera temperature returns to normal. - Camera Tampering: a trap notification will be sent when the camera's video analytics detects a sudden scene change. - Edge Storage Status: a trap notification will be sent when the status of the SD card changes. - 5.
 If you selected SNMP v3, you can request status information through an SNMP Get request.
 SNMP v3 does not support traps.
 SNMP v3 offers greater security by allowing you to set a username and password for the camera.
 This camera uses SHA-1 type authentication and AES type encryption.